 Based on their findings Dr. Korzenik designed a second study of the area.
 This second study began in November, 2016.
 It is a more in-depth epidemiological case-control study.
 By obtaining the levels of accumulated toxins (arsenic, cadmium and lead in particular) in both the diagnosed residents and non-diagnosed residents, Dr. Korzenik and his team will have a clearer understanding of the role multiple routes of chronic exposure to specific levels of certain heavy metal toxins play in triggering the onset of Ulcerative Colitis and Crohn’s disease.

-Discovering the cause, or contributing factors, to these diseases is one step closer to finding a cure to these disabling, agonizing illnesses.
+These inflammatory bowel diseases have perplexed the medical community for decades.
+Discovering the cause, or contributing factors, to these diseases is one step closer to finding a cure, or at the very least better treatment options.